-There are now several drugs approved here for malaria, whose prescription meets the individual needs of the traveler: e.g. Resochin®, Paludrin®, Lariam®, Malarone®, Riamet® and in exceptional cases the antibiotic doxycycline *.
+For malaria, there are now several drugs approved here, the prescription of which is individually adapted to the needs of the traveler: e.g. Resochin®, Paludrin®, Lariam®, Malarone®, Riamet® and, in exceptional cases, the antibiotic doxycycline *.

-Depending on the frequency of malaria cases in the destination country, the length of stay, the individual’s state of health and the type of travel, there are the following options for dealing with the malaria problem:
+Depending on the incidence of malaria in the destination country, the length of stay, the individual’s health status and the type of travel, there are the following options for dealing with the problem of malaria:

 Do nothing and rely on local health systems

-Prophylactic taking of medication and additional carrying of emergency medication
+Prophylactic taking of medication and additional carrying of an emergency medication

-The sole use of an emergency medication for the treatment of an outbreak of malaria (stand-by) may be considered if:
+Carrying an emergency drug alone to treat an outbreak of malaria (stand-by) may be considered if:

-the probability of a malaria disease is very low
+the probability of contracting malaria is very low

 the stay in the malaria area is only short or very long

-You should discuss this in detail with your doctor.
+You should discuss this in detail with the doctor.

-After taking a malaria medication for self-treatment, you should seek medical treatment as soon as possible, but no later than after your return.
+After taking an antimalarial drug for self-treatment, you should seek medical treatment as soon as possible, but no later than after returning home.

 In general, a tropical physician should be consulted for all illnesses during and after travel to the tropics and subtropics.

-If fever occurs for more than 2 days immediately see a doctor.
+If fever occurs for more than 2 days, see a doctor immediately.

-If no doctor is available, immediately start emergency therapy.
+If no doctor is available, start emergency therapy immediately.

-If the fever persists, a doctor or clinic must always be consulted immediately.
+If fever persists, always consult a doctor or clinic immediately

-* Please note the instructions for use of the medication.
+* Please refer to the package inserts of the medications.
 The brand names are given as examples.
-With regard to dosage and other recommendations for taking malaria medication for prophylaxis and therapy or stand-by, we refer you to our relevant patient information, which you can obtain from us at any time.
+Regarding the dosage and other recommendations for taking antimalarial drugs for prophylaxis and therapy or stand-by use, we refer to our corresponding patient information, which you can obtain from us at any time.
 Pati0311

-There are three different types of malaria, caused by different pathogens:
+There are three different types of malaria, which are caused by different pathogens: